mcfrith/last-genotype/README.md

 strands.
 (Omit this if e.g. your reads are from RNA forward strands only.)

+The input files may be compressed in gzip (.gz) format.
 You can also pipe in the alignments, for example:

-    zcat myseq.maf.gz | last-genotype -b1 myseq.par > out.txt
+    bzcat myseq.maf.bz2 | last-genotype -b1 myseq.par > out.txt

 ## Output format